 To receive official GRE scores electronically, you must have a CAS-specific GRE code.
 This code is different from a school- or program-specific code you may already have.
 For example, a CAS-specific code might be ABC University CASPA, whereas your school-specific code might be ABC University.
 To determine if your school or program already has a CAS-specific GRE code, review this document.

 To request a CAS-specific GRE code for your school or program:

 - Contact your Account Manager (AM) or Customer Solutions Manager (CSM) to confirm your CAS participates in this program.

 - If your CAS participates, you'll need to complete and submit an application to ETS and authorize ETS to release scores to a third party (i.e., the CAS).
-Your AM/CSM can help you obtain this application from your CAS Association contact.
+Your AM and CSM can help you obtain this application from your CAS association contact.

 - Once your application is approved and your code is generated, ETS will send you a confirmation letter with your code.
-Once you receive this code, email it to the WebAdMIT Support team at email@example.com so we can add it to your program's WebAdMIT account.
+Once you receive this code, email it to the Client Support Specialist team at firstname.lastname@example.org so we can add it to your program's WebAdMIT account.

 UniCAS Setup Process

 If you are a UniCAS client, contact Judy Lauter at firstname.lastname@example.org to begin the process.

 How Applicants Request Scores